DavidDeCoding/LibraDB-rust/README.md

 ```

 ### Auto generating ID
-The `Collection.ID()` function returns an integer to be used as a unique identifier for key/value pairs.
+The `collection.id()` function returns an integer to be used as a unique identifier for key/value pairs.
 ```rust
 let mut tx_writer = db.write_tx();